Willie le Roux: International career

 In 2014, he was one of five nominees for the IRB Player of the Year award.

 Le Roux was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa went on to win the tournament, defeating England in the final.

+Le Roux was named in South Africa’s 33 man squad for the 2023 Rugby World Cup.
+South Africa went on to win the tournament, defeating New Zealand in the final.
+He is one of 43 players who have won the Rugby World Cup on multiple occasions, 25 of whom are South Africans.